ethe/pygraphy/README.md

 ### Advantages

 [GraphQL-Core-Next](https://github.com/graphql-python/graphql-core-next) is the official supporting implementation of GraphQL, and it is only a basic library.
-Generally, you would use Graphene or other wrapper libraries bases on it.
+Generally, you should use Graphene or other wrapper libraries bases on it.
 Pygraphy is an integrated library that includes data mapping and model definition.

 GraphQL-Core-Next is directly translated from GraphQL.js, this leads to some weird behaviors such as [graphql-core-next/issues/37](https://github.com/graphql-python/graphql-core-next/issues/37#issuecomment-511633135), and it is too tough to make a wrapper for walking around.
 Pygraphy rewrites the schema definition system in a more pythonic way.
-By using Python Metaclass, Pygraphy supports class-style schema definition naturally, There is no more inharmony between lambda function resolver (ugly Js style) and instance method resolver.
+By using Python Metaclass, Pygraphy supports class-style schema definition naturally.
+There is no more inharmony between lambda function resolver (ugly Js style) and instance method resolver.

+By using Context Variables which is added into Python in version 3.7, Pygraphy does not need to pass context through the call chain like graphql-core-next.

 Also, Pygraphy is faster than graphql-core-next, you can check benchmark results as below.

+And more, Pygraphy clearly support stateful subscription method whith Python Asynchronous Generators, which is not elaborate in graphql-core-next.

 ### Disadvantages